FAQ Boarding Dogs

 Q: What vaccinations must our dog have ?

-A: Your dog must be annually injected again Distemper, Hepatitis, Leptospirosis and Parvovirus.
-We require proof by way of a vaccination card that your dog has received these injections.
-There is also a vaccination available for protection against “kennel cough” however, we do not insist upon administration of this vaccination to permit boarding.
-If you are in doubt as to whether your pet is fully vaccinated please contact your veterinary practice for advice.
+A: Your dog must be vaccinated for Distemper, Hepatitis, Leptospirosis, Parvovirus and Kennel Cough.
+We require proof by way of a vaccination card that your dog has received these vaccinations.
+If you are in doubt as to whether your pet is fully vaccinated, please contact your veterinary practice for advice.
 We cannot accept any dog that is not fully vaccinated.

 Q: What will our dog be fed ?